berserkware/waffleweb/docs/How-To-Guides/Responses.rst

 **redirect()**
 --------------

 A shortcut for redirects.
-It takes two arguments, the place to redirect to and whether or not it is permanent or not.
+It takes two arguments: the place to redirect to and whether or not it is a permanent redirect or not.

 .. code-block:: python